Katee/ptfk/Readme.md

+# Painting Toy For Kyle

+Very quick and ugly generative art that I build based on [Kyle](http://kyleclements.com/)'s description.
+He wanted it to project onto a canvas and then paint.

-Not really sure what this is but [Kyle](http://kyleclements.com/) wanted it and I'm sure not going to turn down a chance to trade code for art.
+I'm always up to trade code for art!

 ![Screenshot](https://raw.githubusercontent.com/Katee/ptfk/gh-pages/screenshot.png)